 (1) The target dollar values of the equity grants noted above do not reflect the valuations computed in accordance with the Financial Accounting Standards Board Accounting Standards Codification Topic 718 ("FASB ASC Topic 718").
 Instead, based on the target dollar value of equity awards and the allocation of the form of equity awards noted above, the actual number of RSUs and the target number of PRSUs granted was determined by dividing the corresponding allocation of the dollar value by the 20-day average of the closing price of our common stock as of the grant date.
-Additional details on amounts of the 2021 annual equity grants to our NEOs are shown under Grants of Plan-Based Awards for 2021 on page 43.
+Additional details on amounts of the 2023 annual equity grants to our NEOs are shown under Grants of Plan-Based Awards for 2023 on page 43.

-Stock options and RSUs vest in three equal annual installments beginning on the first anniversary of the grant date and PRSUs cliff vest at the end of the three-year measurement period to the extent of achievement of the relative TSR performance metric based on the following payout scale:
+Stock options and RSUs vest in three equal annual installments beginning on the first anniversary of the grant date and PRSUs cliff vest at the end of the three-year measurement period to the extent of achievement of the relative TSR performance metric (vs. the S&P Healthcare Equipment Index) based on the following payout scale: